platformsh/platformsh-docs/sites/platform/src/add-services/postgresql.md

 If a given endpoint has access to multiple databases you should also specify which is listed by default in the relationships array.
 If one isn't specified, the `path` property of the relationship is `null`.
 While that may be acceptable for an application that knows the name of the database it's connecting to, automated tools like the {{< vendor/name >}} CLI can't access the database on that relationship.
 For that reason, defining the `default_database` property is always recommended.

 Once these endpoints are defined, you need to expose them to your application as a relationship.
-Continuing with the above example, your `relationships` in `.platform.app.yaml` might look like:
+Continuing with the above example, your `relationships` in `{{< vendor/configfile "app" >}}` might look like:

 ```yaml
 relationships: